rust-lang/reference/src/introduction.md

 <div class="warning">

-Warning: This document is incomplete.
+Warning: This book is incomplete.
 Documenting everything takes a while.
 We have a [big issue] to track documentation for every Rust feature, so check that out if you can't find something here.